puffinrocks/puffin/README.md

     git clone --recursive git@github.com:puffinrocks/puffin.git

-Or if you have already cloned the repo then update the submodules:
+Or if you have already cloned the repo then update the submodules in it:

     git submodule update --init --recursive

 #### Run Puffin